-This guide started out as a short guide to the Chief Range Officer on how to manage a level I or II competition, or participate in a national level competition, but escaped and soon grew to include more.
-There is intentional duplication with other SAPSA guides, manuals, etc as much of the information is applicable to many appointments.
-This guide is intended to be complete so that the minimum of reference to other documents is necessary.
+This guide started out as a set of guidelines to the Range Master on how to manage a competition but took over and grew by itself to what you read below.
+There is intentional duplication with other SAPSA guides, manuals, etc as much of the information is applicable to many other competition appointments.
+This guide is intended to be complete by itself so that the minimum of reference to other documents is necessary.

-This is, of course, only a guide and does not claim to be the one and only answer to the Match Director's questions.
+This is, of course, only a guide and does not claim to be the one and only answer to the Range Master's questions.
 There is nothing that can replace common sense.
 Any and all inputs to improve this guide will be appreciated and can be directed to the SAIRO Executive.